TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Real Data Experiments

-\textbf{Baselines and Experimental Setting.} We compare TG-DWGNet against several conventional and deep learning baselines, including RF, XGBoost, DFN, GCN, and GEDFN.
-All baselines are trained on the column-wise concatenation of the three omics modalities.
-To ensure fair comparison, we adopt consistent architectural designs and hyperparameter settings across models, using the same 20 random train/validation/test splits.
-GCN and GEDFN utilize graphs constructed via XGBoost.
-For tree-based models, XGB and RF use 100 estimators.
-DFN, GCN and GEDFN are implemented with two hidden layers of 64 neurons each.
-TG-DWGNet uses one hidden layer in each GNN branch, and three residual blocks in the DFN, each containing three hidden layers of 64 neurons.
-The learning rate is set to 0.0001, with a batch size of 64 and a training limit of 1000 epochs.
-Regularization strategies include dropout (rate = 0.5), L2 regularization ($\lambda = 0.01$), early stopping with a patience of 10 epochs, and a minimum validation loss improvement threshold of 0.001.
-The tensor fusion module uses rank $R = 48$.
-In particular, TF-DWGNet uses 100 trees in XGBoost, which performed reliably in preliminary tests.
-We found this default setting sufficient without requiring further ablation.
-See supplemental materials for \textbf{\textit{hyperparameter tuning}} details of TF-DWGNet.
+\textbf{Baselines, Ablation Studies, and Experimental Setting.} We compare TG-DWGNet to several conventional and deep learning baselines, including RF, XGBoost, DFN, GCN, and GEDFN, as well as \textit{\textbf{three ablation variants}} designed to isolate the effects of graph construction, fusion strategy, and directionality: (1) $\boldsymbol{\mathrm{TF\text{-}DWGNet}_{\text{rf}}}$ replaces XGBoost with RF for graph construction, examining the effect of the tree-based estimator; (2) $\boldsymbol{\mathrm{TF\text{-}DWGNet}_{\text{con}}}$ replaces tensor fusion with direct concatenation, assessing the added value of tensor modeling and CP decomposition; and (3) $\boldsymbol{\mathrm{TF\text{-}DWGNet}_{\text{undir}}}$ symmetrizes the adjacency matrix to remove directional information, evaluating the importance of task-conditioned directionality.
+All baselines are trained on column-wise concatenated multi-omics features, unless the model inherently uses graph structure.
+For fairness, both the GCN and GEDFN use XGBoost-derived graphs as TF-DWGNet.
+All models are evaluated using the same 20 stratified training, validation, and test splits (60\%/20\%/20\%) with fixed random seeds.
+For tree-based baselines, XGBoost and RF use 100 estimators.
+DFN, GCN and GEDFN use two hidden layers of width 64.
+TG-DWGNet employs one hidden layer of width 64 in each GNN branch and three residual blocks in the DFN, each with three hidden layers of width 64.
+Training is performed using a learning rate of 0.0001, a batch size of 64, and a maximum of 1000 training epochs.
+Regularization strategies include dropout (0.5), L2 regularization ($\lambda = 0.01$), and early stopping (patience = 10 epochs, minimum validation-loss improvement = 0.001).
+The tensor fusion module uses a CP rank of $R = 48$.
+The default TF-DWGNet model uses 100 trees in the XGBoost graph-construction module, which performed reliably in preliminary experiments.
+Table~\ref{tab:hyperparams} summarizes the hyperparameter search space and the selected optimal values.

-\textbf{Evaluation Metrics.} We evaluate performance using Accuracy, F1-weighted, and F1-macro scores.
-F1-macro computes the F1-score for each class independently and then averages across all classes equally, which is useful for evaluating balanced performance.
-In contrast, F1-weighted computes a weighted average of per-class F1-scores, accounting for class imbalance.
-The formula to calculate F1-scores is:
+\textbf{Evaluation Metrics.} We evaluate the model performance using Accuracy, F1-weighted, and F1-macro scores.
+F1-macro computes the F1-score for each class independently and averages them equally, providing a balanced view of performance across all classes.
+In contrast, F1-weighted computes a weighted average of per-class F1-scores, with weights proportional to class frequencies, making it more sensitive to class imbalance.
+For a classification problem with $C$ classes, the generalized F1-scores are computed as: